 Aristotle sides with the Platonist tradition against the Presocratic tradition.

 As a Platonist, Aristotle thinks that natural bodies have to be understood in terms of forms.
-He thinks that in the absence of form, there is nothing more than a heap of material.
+In the absence of form, there is nothing more than a heap of material.
 This heap is only "potentially" a natural body.
 Aristotle thinks that the form is the organization of the material such that the material constitutes a natural body.
 These forms, however, do not exist in the way that Plato supposed.
 Aristotle is a Platonist, but he is also the first great Platonic critic.
-Aristotle thinks that the forms of natural bodies are in matter and separate only according to the account.
+Aristotle thinks that the forms of natural bodies are "in matter" and "separate only according to the account."

 An example helps to clarify Aristotle's conception of natural bodies.

 (In the Phaedo, Echecrates asks why Socrates spent so much time in jail after his conviction.
 Phaedo answers that the execution was delayed because the ship of Theseus had not returned from Crete.
 The city had to be kept pure until the ship returned, so no executions were carried out during that time.
-Plutarch (a Platonist philosopher who lived c.
-45 – c.
-120) reports that the Athenians preserved the ship from the time of the Theseus down to the time of the orator, Demetrius of Phalerum (350 – 280 BC).)
+Plutarch (a Platonist philosopher who lived in the first and second century CE) reports that the Athenians preserved the ship from the time of the Theseus down to the time of the orator, Demetrius of Phalerum (fourth and third century BCE).)

 Aristotle's Theory of Forms

-Aristotle thought that the forms of natural bodies are in matter and separate only in account.
+According to Aristotle, the forms of natural bodies are "in matter" and "separate only in account."
 By so describing the forms of natural bodies, Aristotle is making a point in ontology.
 He is explaining how the forms of natural bodies exist.
 They are separate from the matter, but they are separate only with qualification.
-The qualification is "only in account."
+The qualification is "in account."

-Consider again the ship of Theseus.
 What would happen if one tried to separate the organization from the material?
 The answer, it seems, is that the ship would be destroyed.
 Without the organization, there is no ship.
 There is only a heap of material.
-The organization can be described abstractly, but to exist it needs to be in matter (the boards and so on) from which ships are built.
+The organization can be described abstractly in a set of plans, but to exist the organization needs to be in matter (the boards and so on) from which ships are built.

 Suppose that triangles are natural bodies.
 The form of a triangle is what makes lines be a triangle.
 The lines must have a certain organization.
 They must be organized such that there is a triangle.
 One way to do this is to organize the material so that there are interior angles that sum to two right angles.
 Having interior angles that sum to two right angles is common to numerically distinct triangles.
-This organization is specified in the account of what a triangle is.
+This organization is what is specified when one gives the account of what a triangle is.
 A triangle is a figure whose interior angles sum to two right angles, but this account contains no mention of the material that constitutes the lines.
-In this way, the form may be described as separate from the matter in account.
-The form cannot exist apart from a given set of lines.
+In this way, the form is separate from the matter in account.
+The form cannot exist apart from a given set of lines that are organized as a triangle.
 Any attempt to pull the organization out of a triangle destroys the organization so that only a heap remains.
-The form is separate in a qualified way.
-It is separate in account.
-It is not separate from matter.
+The form, however, is separate in a qualified way.
+It is "separate in account."

 To understand Aristotle's conception of forms, it is helpful to contrast it with the one Plato sketches in the Timaeus.